Victor Laredo: 1960s

 By the early 1960s, Laredo began documenting architectural details of older buildings in New York City, convinced that old-world craftsmanship was being replaced by modern architecture at an alarming pace.
 He presented the idea for a book project to the Reinhold publishing company.
 They suggested another idea, documenting the city as a whole entity.
 Laredo agreed to the project and, in 1961, began shooting the city full time resulting in his first book, New York: People and Places (1964).

 In 1965, Laredo accepted a commission from Life Magazine International to document the architectural remains of Spanish Jewish culture in Spain.
 After two years of research including several trips to Spain, the article appeared in the August 4, 1967 edition of Life Magazine International.
 Laredo's work was featured in the 1967 photographic exhibition "Sephardic Spain" which was held at the Jewish Museum in New York City.
 The exhibition was also featured on the CBS television program Look Up and Live.

 After his marriage failed with Lynn, Laredo met Bettie de Jong in 1968, principal dancer and rehearsal mistress for the Paul Taylor Dance Company.
 The two lived together as husband and wife for over 35 years until Victor's death in 2003.

 1970s

 The 1970s saw the publication of three books by Laredo, New York City: A Photographic Portrait (1973), Sephardic Spain (1978), and Central Park: A Photographic Guide (1979).
 Laredo created a vocational training program in Spanish Harlem in the late 1970s providing photographic technicians to the industry.

 Return to painting and death

 After the age of 70, Laredo returned to painting.
 He continued photographing as well, spending a number of years shooting in Central Park, and working on a handmade camera project until his death in 2003.
-He is survived by a son and granddaughter.
+His son Andre R. Laredo died in December 2022.
+He is survived by a granddaughter.